AI in the enterprise

 Time to deployment

-When you build a generative AI solution in-house, you’ll need to consider the amount of time involved, on top of the resources.
+When you build a generative AI solution in-house, you’ll need to consider the amount of time involved and the resources.
 It could take an engineering team months — or even years — to piece together the disparate services you need for generative AI.
-If you don’t have engineers with the right expertise, then on top of that you’ll need time to hire.
+If you don’t have engineers with the right expertise, then on top of that, you’ll need time to hire.

-Check out how to map AI use cases for fast, safe implementation.
+How enterprise companies can map generative AI use cases for fast, safe implementation

 Quality of output

-Most LLMs are for general-purpose use cases, so they’re trained for a breadth of knowledge and skills, including casual users and personal use cases.
+Most LLMs are for general-purpose use cases, so they undergo training for a breadth of knowledge and skills, including casual users and personal use cases.

-You need a model that’s designed for business.
+You need a model designed for business.
 This leads to higher accuracy and better results for your users.
-Without the focus on business output, your users may spend a lot of time editing, which doesn’t help your organization realize as much value from the DIY solution.
+Without focusing on business output, your users may spend a lot of time editing, which doesn’t help your organization realize as much value from the DIY solution.
 Additionally, users may become frustrated if they have to spend a lot of time editing.
+Partnering with a full-stack platform to support your DIY efforts helps you easily scale your generative AI projects from POC to production.

-By contrast, the Writer approach to retrieval-augmented generation, combined with Palmyra LLMs, has accuracy that’s almost twice as accurate as common alternatives.
+The Writer approach to retrieval-augmented generation, combined with Palmyra LLMs, has an accuracy that’s almost twice as accurate as common alternatives.

 Security

-When you integrate an LLM into your DIY solution, you’re often giving up control over your data.
-The vendor often has the right to access, retain, and use your data as part of the generative AI responses — from any user, at any organization, accessing the same LLM.
+When you integrate an LLM into your in-house solution, you often give up control over your data.
+The vendor often has the right to access, retain, and use your data as part of the generative AI responses — from any user at any organization accessing the same LLM.
 Your data isn’t segregated or protected.

-You’ll also need to consider security within the DIY solution, which can be spread across the disparate components used.
+You’ll also need to consider security within the DIY solution, which can be spread across the disparate components.

-A full-stack generative AI platform has security built-in, from user access to how your data is used within the product.
+A full-stack generative AI platform has security built-in, from user access to how the product uses your data.

 Change management